JetBrains-Research/task-tracker-plugin/README.md

 ### Problem solving

 On startup, TaskTracker asks the user to specify their age and programming experience.
-The UI of TaskTracker enables the user to choose a problem to solve and see correct examples of desired behaviour.
+The UI of TaskTracker enables the user to choose a problem to solve and see correct examples of desired behavior.
 All data about problems is received from the [TaskTracker server](https://github.com/JetBrains-Research/task-tracker-server) when the plugin starts.